 Write to or Meet with Your Elected Officials

 Another important way to raise awareness in your community is to educate your local legislators and let them know that this is an issue that is important to his/her voters.
-You can research contact information and focused interests of your federal and state legislators by entering your zip code at lwv.org/go/legislators.
+You can find contact information for your federal and state legislators by entering your zip code here.
 Once you have put your list together, decide if you would like to send those legislators a letter from you and other women in your district, or if you would like to set up a formal meeting with his/her staffer.

 Please see this Sample Letter to Legislator for modification and use.